IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :AllowCors
 ++++++++++

 Allows Cross-Origin Resource sharing(CORS).
-By default this setting is absent and the Dataverse software assumes it to be true.
+By default this setting is absent and the Dataverse Software assumes it to be true.

 If you don’t want to allow CORS for your installation, set: